-SEC.
-3. The Legislature finds and declares that the prohibition of fines or assessments against landowners for yard maintenance issues during any period for which the Governor has declared a

-28 and not a municipal affair, as that term is used in Section 5 of

-- Article XI of the California Constitution, or a county affair 1 - described in Section 4 of Article XI of the California Constitution.
-Therefore, Section 2 of the act applies to a charter city or county.
-2 - 3
+24 SEC.
+3. The Legislature finds and declares that the prohibition of fines or assessments against landowners for yard maintenanceissues during any period for which the Governor has declared a state of emergency due to drought is a matter of statewide concern and not a municipal affair, as that term is used in Section 5 of 29 Article XI of the California Constitution, or county affair described 99 - 1 in Section 4 of Article XI of the California Constitution.
+Therefore, - 2 Section 2 of the act applies to a charter city or county.
+0 99